 - Learn about Old North’s famous lanterns (“Two if by Sea”) and make a paper lantern to take home.

 - Re-enact the Boston Tea Party aboard the Liberty Clipper.

 The Boston Pops Fireworks Spectacular is celebrating it’s 130th season, with fireworks over the Charles River to close out the celebration.
 The event is televised nationally and draws huge crowds.

 Unless you’ve visited and see first-hand, Yellowstone is something you can only partially appreciate.
 The boiling rivers, hot springs and geysers were too unbelievable for Lewis & Clark, they thought the Indians were making up tales, and never ventured closer than about 40-50 miles.
 John Colter, who is the first white man to discover the park was made fun of for years when he told tales of the place, leading to the name, “Colter’s Hell.”
 And, even esteemed Jim Bridger wasn’t believed.
 In 1872, Yellowstone became our first National Park, and now it is one of the iconic family camping sites in the country, a right of passage for any camper.

 The 4th of July is such a popular time to road trip, we’ve written a whole series of articles, dedicated to helping you find the best celebrations for your family — whether you prefer small and hometown or the biggest and best the country has to offer.
-We don’t repeat recommendations, so check out this year’s picks, our picks from 2009, some hometown celebrations and parades and the best picks from 2010 as well as our favorite 4th of July road trips.
+We don’t repeat recommendations, so check out this year’s picks, some hometown celebrations and parades, as well as our favorite 4th of July road trips.
 We also have lots of fireworks for other holidays as well — search “fireworks” in the search bar at the top right of our site.
-And, to find celebrations near you that aren’t listed (yet), use our Event and Festival Calendar.